-- The rate of gastroenteritis presentations to sentinel GPs increased in the past week and the number of presentations to EDs decreased. - Rotavirus notifications to the Department of Health increased in the past week and norovirus detections at PathWest remained stable.
+- The rate of gastroenteritis presentations to sentinel GPs increased in the past week and the number of presentations to EDs decreased and moved into the mid range of values usually reported at this time of year. - Rotavirus notifications to the Department of Health remained stable and norovirus detections at PathWest decreased in the past week.